Custom Mechanical Equipment Designed Using Powerful 3D Modeling Software

 With a clear methodology and the power of Solidworks, Matrix Technologies provides clients a complete custom equipment solution.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing process and automation engineering capabilities, contact Drew Robertson, EIT, Engineer 3.
+To learn more about our manufacturing process and automation engineering capabilities, contact Drew Roberts, PE, Engineer 4.

 Learn More About: